 DERBY ARMS – RUTLAND & DERBY ARMS, 21-23 MILLSTONE LANE

-Some early recordings of the Derby Arms: in 1856 Joseph Johnson applied for a licence for the Derby Arms.
+Some early recordings of the Derby Arms: in 1855 Joseph Johnson applied for a licence for the Derby Arms.
 In 1862, a newspaper report of stolen goods a mackintosh and shawl, from the Derby Arms.
 Johnson still recorded as licensee.
+Elizabeth Johnson would gain a full licence 1864

 In August 1864, the Derby Arms renewed its licence, William Bray victuallar.